aav7fl/website/_posts/2022-07-01-doorbell-alerts.md

 ![Home Assistant dashboard showing contents of the front door doorbell](/assets/img/2022/07/doorbell_device.png)*Home Assistant dashboard of Front Door Doorbell*

 But we can take that a step further.
 Since we're in control of _when_ our doorbell chimes, why not have some fun with that power?
-In the ESPHome config below, I've included a little `script` that will repeatedly trigger the doorbell chime for 30s when toggled on. _DING-DONG Ding-Dong ding-dong..._ After 30s, the script _should_ stop toggling the relay.
+In the ESPHome config below, I've included a little `script` that will repeatedly trigger the doorbell chime for 30s when toggled on. _DING-DONG..
+Ding-Dong.. ding-dong.._ After 30s, the script _should_ stop toggling the relay.

 _Why have I done this?_ I'm not really sure.
 It just seemed like a fun idea.
 Maybe you enjoy making dogs bark, annoying your significant other, or pretending to have a high-tech burglar alarm to annoy them away.